-Maybe you’re plotting a cross-country move or perhaps you’re simply eager (read, anxious) to take a break from a neighboring big city.
-Either way, Connecticut has a whole lot to offer—and it’s not all Vineyard Vines and privileged prep schools.
-Check out our list of charming small towns in Connecticut: First, you’ll swoon, and then you’ll start looking for a plot of land—or a future vacation spot—with your name written all over it.
+Maybe you’re plotting a cross-country move or perhaps you’re simply eager (read, anxious) to take a weekend-long break from a neighboring big city.
+Either way, good old CT (also known as the Constitution State) has a whole lot to offer—and it’s not all Vineyard Vines and privileged prep schools.
+Check out our list of cute and charming small towns in Connecticut, which includes quaint beach towns like Milford and rural gems like Chaplin.
+First, you’ll swoon, and then you’ll start looking for a plot of land—or a future vacation spot—with your name written all over it.

 1. Cornwall

 Bordered by the Housatonic River and settled at the foothills of the Berkshire mountains, this Litchfield county gem boasts loads of natural beauty to boot.
-In fact, Cornwall is said to be the greenest town in the state (we’re talking about actual trees, not environmentalism)—an accolade that can be attributed to the large portion of the gorgeous Mohawk State forest that it contains.
-The town has plenty of historical character—it’s home to one of only three surviving covered bridges in the state—but modern day-Cornwall owes much of its appeal to the abundance of recreational activities it has on offer (hiking, biking, fishing and water sports to name a few).
+In fact, Cornwall is said to be the greenest town in the state (we’re talking about actual trees, not environmentalism)—an accolade that can be attributed to the large portion of the gorgeous Mohawk State Forest that it contains.
+The town has plenty of historical character—it’s home to one of only three surviving covered bridges in the state—but modern day-Cornwall owes much of its appeal to the abundance of recreational activities it has on offer (hiking, biking, fishing, water sports and winter skiing, to name a few).

 2. Mystic